tainacan/tainacan/docs/importer-flow.md

 An Importer may have several steps, that will handle different parts of the process.
 Each step will be handled by a different callback in the Importer class.

-First, lets have a look at a simple CSV importer, that only have one steps, in which it imports the items from the source into a chosen collection.
+First, lets have a look at a simple CSV importer, that only have one step, in which it imports the items from the source into a chosen collection.
 After that we will have a look on how to create custom steps.

 ### Simple Importer - One step that imports items

-By default, the only method an Importer class must implement to functino is the `process_item()` class.
+By default, the only method an Importer class must implement to function is the `process_item()` class.

 This method gets two parameters, the `$index` of the item to be inserted, and the `$collection_definition`, with information on the target collection.

-Inside this metho you must fetch the item from the source and format it according to the `mapping` definition of the collection.
+Inside this method you must fetch the item from the source and format it according to the `mapping` definition of the collection.

 The `mapping` defines how the item metadata from the source should be mapped to the metadata present in the target collection.
 It was created either manually, by the user, or programatically by the importer in an earlier step (see advanced importers below).
 This is an array where the keys are the `metadata IDs` and the values are the `identifers` found in source.